uspki/policies/certificate-policy.md

 For DirectoryName, the Subordinate CA Certificates shall:

-- Include at least one DirectoryName in permittedSubtrees specifying c=US
+- Include a single DirectoryName in permittedSubtrees specifying c=US

 A decoded example for issuance to the domain and sub domains of .mil by a Subordinate CA would be:-